 “……relationship is your responsibility.

 You do not have to passively accept what is brought to you.
 You can choose.”

 “Setting boundaries is a way of caring for myself.
 It doesn’t make me mean, selfish, or uncaring because I don’t do things your way.
 I care about me too.”

 ♥ ♥ ♥

 Having difficulty holding your boundaries?

-Standing up for yourself?
+Are you frightened to stand up for yourself?